JardaniWorld/alx-low_level_programming/0x00-hello_world/README.md

-This script executes to print the different data types in C language
+This Script executes to print to standard error